-A. Housing and the Built Environment
+7. Housing and the Built Environment

-The 2021 National Planning Policy Framework (NPPF) makes clear that the preparation of Development Plans and policies should be underpinned by relevant and up-to-date evidence, and that this should be adequate and proportionate to support and justify the polices concerned, taking into account relevant market signals (para.31).
+- 7.1.
+The 2023 National Planning Policy Framework (NPPF) makes clear that the preparation of Development Plans and policies should be underpinned by relevant and up-to-date evidence, and that this should be adequate and proportionate to support and justify the polices concerned, taking into account relevant market signals (paragraph.31, NPPF). - 7.2.
 At paragraph 8, the NPPF also makes clear that Development Plans should contribute to the achievement of sustainable development having regard to economic, social and environmental objectives.
 In particular the social objective aims to support strong, vibrant and healthy communities by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations.
-NPPF para.13 states that Neighbourhood Plans should support the delivery of strategic policies contained in Local Plans, and para.
-29 requires that they: "should not promote less development than set out in the strategic policies for the area or undermine those strategic policies".

-The Bassetlaw emerging Local Plan includes a spatial strategy which specifies a housing requirement of 10,013 dwellings for the Plan period up to 2038.
+NPPF paragraph.13 states that Neighbourhood Plans should support the delivery of strategic policies contained in Local Plans, and paragraph.
+29 requires that they: "should not promote less development than set out in the strategic policies for the area or undermine those strategic policies". - 7.3.
+The Bassetlaw emerging Local Plan includes a spatial strategy which specifies a housing requirement of 9,720 dwellings for the Plan period up to 2038. - 7.4.
 Within the emerging Local Plan, a hierarchy of settlements is established to help to determine the most appropriate locations for development.
-Within this hierarchy, Nether Langwith is defined as a 'small rural settlement' (alongside 33 other similarly sized Parishes) which collectively are required to deliver 1,502 dwellings.
-The housing requirement for Nether Langwith is 12, (increased from 11 in August 2023 as a Main Modification identified by the Inspector when the Local Plan was at Examination) although this requirement has been met from previously approved planning permissions.
+Within this hierarchy, Nether Langwith is defined as a 'small rural settlement' (alongside 33 other similarly sized Parishes) which collectively are required to deliver 1,715 dwellings.
+The housing requirement for Nether Langwith is 12 dwellings (Bassetlaw Local Plan, Main Modifications version, August 2023), although this requirement has been met from previously approved planning permissions. - 7.5.
 The emerging Local Plan is clear that once the housing requirement is met, 'additional housing development will only be supported where it can be demonstrated that it has the support of the community and Council through the preparation, or review, of a neighbourhood plan'.